Kation-Interactive/git-guardian/README.md

 - @commitlint/cli: Lint commit messages using conventional commit standards.
 - @commitlint/config-conventional: Default configuration for commitlint using conventional commits.

-These packages greatly contribute to the features and functionality of Quality Code.
+These packages greatly contribute to the features and functionality of GitGuardian.
 We extend our gratitude to their maintainers and contributors for their excellent work.